 On the bottom is an adjustable airflow ring with knurling.
 The resistance is firm but easy to manipulate.
 Turning the ring will reveal two massive cyclops airholes.
 With the airflow wide open I could produce large clouds of vapor with ease.
 Closing the airflow increased the overall flavor saturation.
 The Vapefly Kriemhild Sub-Ohm Tank is a pleasure to vape on because each draw is buttery smooth.

-You can pre-order the Vapefly Kriemhild Sub-Ohm Tank from Heaven Gifts right now for $52.99 USD.
+You can get your very own Vapefly Kriemhild Sub-Ohm Tank from Heaven Gifts right now for $52.99 USD.
 Please keep in mind that premium products like the Kriemhild, usually attract a higher asking price and have limited availability.
 It’s nearly double what you’d pay for a standard sub-ohm tank.
-I personally would be happy to pay that, but I think it’s a bit steep for an everyday vaper.
+I personally would be happy to pay that, but I think it could be a bit steep for an everyday vaper.

 The Vapefly Kriemhild Sub-Ohm Tank comes in a handful of striking colors that include SS, black, gunmetal, and also black/gold.
 All tanks feature a SS chamber and 510 pin, except for the black/gold version.
 The packaging has a nice rustic feel to it and is cleverly constructed.
 Inside you will find your Kriemhild Sub-Ohm Tank, 2 x coils, spare glass tube, various miscellaneous parts, and also a user manual.